 Anne has been instrumental in Protecting Seniors Wealth’s ability to source and share key data examining the issue, new insights, impacts, growth rate, industry analysis, and how this will influence our future in business and people’s lives.

-She was a featured keynote speaker and delivered training sessions and workshops for corporations, Continuing Professional Development training platforms, numerous financial adviser and professionals’ associations and seniors’ groups, and was invited to be an elder abuse committee member with a high-level financial services organisation, invited to attend Forums in Australia and the United States, and has prepared submissions for Elder Abuse Inquiries, the most recent being the Royal Commission into Aged Care.
+She was a featured keynote speaker and delivered training sessions and workshops for corporations, financial adviser and professionals’ associations and seniors’ groups, and was invited to be an elder abuse committee member with a financial services peak body, invited to attend Forums in Australia and the United States, and has prepared submissions for Elder Abuse Inquiries.

 The broad range of services are structured to help people and the corporations who assist seniors manage their financial affairs avoid or prevent wealth abuse.